Baruch Spinoza: Ethics

 Engraving of Spinoza, captioned in Latin, "A Jew and an atheist"; he vehemently denied being an atheist.

-Spinoza considered The Ethics his chief project and philosophical legacy.
+Spinoza considered the Ethics his chief project and philosophical legacy.
 The work has been associated with that of Leibniz and René Descartes as part of the rationalist school of thought, which includes the assumption that ideas correspond to reality perfectly, in the same way that mathematics is supposed to be an exact representation of the world.
 The Ethics, a "superbly cryptic masterwork", contains many unresolved obscurities and is written with a forbidding mathematical structure modeled on Euclid's geometry.
 The writings of René Descartes have been described as "Spinoza's starting point".
 Spinoza's first publication was his 1663 geometric exposition of proofs using Euclid's model with definitions and axioms of Descartes's Principles of Philosophy.
 Following Descartes, Spinoza aimed to understand truth through logical deductions from 'clear and distinct ideas', a process which always begins from the 'self-evident truths' of axioms.
 However, his actual project does not end there: from his first work to his last, there runs a thread of "attending to the highest good" (which also is the highest truth) and thereby achieving a state of peace and harmony, either metaphysically or politically.
 In this light, the Principles of Philosophy might be viewed as an "exercise in geometric method and philosophy", paving the way for numerous concepts and conclusions that would define his philosophy (see Cogitata Metaphysica).

 Metaphysics

-Spinoza's metaphysics consists of one thing, substance, and its modifications (modes).
-Early in The Ethics Spinoza argues that only one substance is absolutely infinite, self-caused, and eternal.
-He calls this substance "God", or "Nature".
-He takes these two terms to be synonymous (in the Latin the phrase he uses is "Deus sive Natura").
-For Spinoza, the whole of the natural universe consists of one substance, God, or, what is the same, Nature, and its modifications (modes).

-It cannot be overemphasized how the rest of Spinoza's philosophy—his philosophy of mind, his epistemology, his psychology, his moral philosophy, his political philosophy, and his philosophy of religion—flows more or less directly from the metaphysical underpinnings in Part I of the Ethics.

-Substance, attributes, and modes

-Spinoza sets forth a vision of Being, illuminated by his awareness of God.
-They may seem strange at first sight.
-To the question "What is?" he replies: "Substance, its attributes, and modes".